upday/upday.github.io/_posts/blog/2016-09-06-model-view-viewmodel.md

 MVVM combines the advantages of separation of concerns provided by MVP, while leveraging the advantages of data bindings.
 Therefore, the result is a pattern where the model drives as many of the operations as possible, minimizing the logic in the view.

 After the design changes in the "infancy" of our app, we switched to MVVM in upday's "adolescence" - a period of mistakes from which we learned a lot.
 Now, we can be proud of an app that has proven its resistance to another redesign.
-Wee are finally close to being able to call upday a mature app.
+We are finally close to being able to call upday a mature app.